What is the relationship between open space and property taxes?

 Wherever trees and other plants are growing, they are removing some of the excess carbon dioxide from our atmosphere during photosynthesis, thus mitigating climate change.

 Since our climate is now changing, it is hard to predict exactly which plants and animals will inhabit our open spaces in the future.
 For that reason, we need to preserve spaces that will support a variety of plants and animals, whatever the climate conditions.
 New research suggests that to protect diversity, we should focus on three elements: the complexity of landforms, the connectivity of natural systems, and a variety of geology types.
-Read about the Resilient Landscapes Initiative at the Open Space Institute website.
+Read about the at the website.

 The study is very reader-friendly.
 We recommend it highly!